beeva-enriqueotero/beeva-poc-dsstne/README.md

 This proof of concept has been developed by using an EC2 instance (g2.2xlarge).
 Steps for AMI implementation detailed at the [repository](https://github.com/amznlabs/amazon-dsstne) of the aws-DSSTNE project have been followed.

-It is important to know that, although the AMI it is offered, it is necessary to download and compile cuDNN because of it is licensed to registered developers only.
+It is important to note that, although the AMI it is offered, it is necessary to download and compile cuDNN due to the fact that it is licensed to registered developers only.
-In addition, within the AMI the required dependencies are already downloaded but not compiled.
+In addition, within the AMI, the required dependencies are already downloaded but not compiled.

 Python dependencies